Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 - <img width="563" height="81" alt="2026-02-22-01:14:07" src="https://github.com/user-attachments/assets/20cdffcd-64f6-4f94-a48a-f668a1898b9e" />

-We then quickly go through the ASM using the `objdump` utility.
+We then skim through the ASM using the `objdump` utility.

 **What is objdump?**
-- Straight from the man pages: _display information from object files_
+- Displays information about object files
+  - Source: man pages
 - The options for this utility are many, but we stick to the `-d` flag, which will `disassemble` it for us
   - <img width="1049" height="416" alt="2026-02-21-21:27:05" src="https://github.com/user-attachments/assets/a31fa4ac-d545-4212-8410-e1e19a5052b9" />